Geronimo: An American Legend: Plot

-Gatewood, Sieber, Davis, and the Apache Chato set off to find Geronimo but instead discover a village of slaughtered Apache.
+Gatewood, Sieber, Davis and the Apache Chato set off to find Geronimo but instead discover a village of slaughtered Yaqui.
 Gatewood tasks Sieber and Chato with finding the scalp hunters responsible.
 They stop at a saloon where the hunters are dealing with a Comanchero interested in buying the scalps.
 When the hunters try to take Chato's scalp as well, Gatewood arrives and attempts to intervene and offers them money to return to Texas.
 The hunters mock Gatewood as a coward and an Indian lover and a shoot-out ensues.
 Sieber is shot and mortally wounded, his last words pointing to his surprise at dying in the act of trying to save an Apache.

-Gatewood, Davis, and Chato carry on the hunt for Geronimo and finally reach his camp.
+Gatewood, Davis and Chato carry on the hunt for Geronimo and finally reach his camp.
 Geronimo asks Gatewood if the young officer will break his word like those who came before him.
 Gatewood decides to be honest and tells Geronimo what Miles will do to the surviving Apache should he continue fighting.
 Faced with the grave reality, Geronimo makes peace with Gatewood and surrenders along with his men to General Miles.
 Miles then arranges for Gatewood, who he considers to be insubordinate and an embarrassment to the army, to spend the rest of his career in a dull, dead-end post commanding a garrison in rural Wyoming.

 The final ignominy befalls Chato and the other Apache scouts, who are disarmed at gunpoint and thrown into prison.
 Davis, angered by what he regards as a betrayal of everything he believed in, confronts Miles.
 The general dismisses him, remarking that Davis is a foolish idealist and even questioning his integrity by implying that anyone who takes the word of a "savage" over a white man is not a true American.
 Davis decides to resign rather than continue to serve under Miles.
 Chato approaches Geronimo and tells him he was right to fight the white man.
-Geronimo counsels his remaining renegades to not fall out with one another as there are so few of them remaining.
+Geronimo counsels his remaining renegades not to fall out with one another as there are so few of them remaining.
 He warns them of what lies ahead.
 Geronimo lives on for another twenty-two years, never allowed to return home and forced to endure the humiliation of being displayed as a living trophy of American conquest while the Apache are left to fall into poverty and dependence on the government for their survival.